us3rT0m/image-citation-generator/README.md

-# Rap Lyrics Package
+# Citation Package

-This project can generate Lyrics pasted on a blured background.
+This project can generate Citation pasted on a blured background.
 To emphasis a quote of an artist.

 * list
 * list